You can download the Collaborative Educational Research Announcement (2021) here Collaborative Education Research

 PURPOSE: This research initiative is intended to identify and establish new or novel projects that focus on supporting multi-institution collaborative research projects focusing on heart, lung, heart-lung, liver, pancreas, pancreas/kidney or small bowel transplantation in Ohio with the ultimate goal of improving public health.
 Kidney-only focused projects will not be considered.

 ELIGIBILITY REQUIREMENTS: Applications will only be accepted from OSOTC member hospital organizations.
 The Principal Investigator (PI) shall be a current transplant professional at an OSOTC member hospital.
 OSOTC organ-specific committees are also encouraged to apply.

-MECHANISMS OF SUPPORT: The OSOTC Cushion Fund may provide a range of funding from $10,000 to $50,000 per year to fund one research grant as determined by the Board of Directors.
-At the Board of Directors’ discretion, a second grant may be awarded up to $25,000, for a maximum, amount of $50,000 annually.
+MECHANISMS OF SUPPORT: The OSOTC Cushion Fund may provide a range of funding from $10,000 to $50,000 per year to fund one or multiple research grants as determined by the Board of Directors.
+The amount of grant dollars eligible for distribution will be based upon the December 31st balance in the OSOTC investment fund in a given year.
 The use of OSOTC funding for personnel costs, indirect costs, travel expenses or meeting registration fees are not acceptable; these costs will not be funded and should not be included in the proposed budget.
 Funds to support statistical analysis may be included in the application, not to exceed $5,000.00.
 In the event that the Cushion Fund balance falls to $200,000, this policy will be reviewed by the Board of Directors.

 RESEARCH OBJECTIVES: The OSOTC is interested in receiving applications to conduct multi-disciplinary collaborative research in clinical, translational, psychosocial or other areas closely related to transplantation.While multi-institutional collaborative research (as defined as the joint application of at least two OSOTC centers with a strong preference for three or more centers involved; working closely in the areas of concept, design, data collection, interpretation and writing of results) will be prioritized, the OSOTC will also accept single center collaborative applications.